waltervrossem/MSAP1gen/README.md

 https://sites.lesia.obspm.fr/psls/ as the version in this repository has various changes and additions which are needed to create these lightcurves.

-To install, first clone this repository and then run the following:
+To install, first install git large file storage `git-lfs` and then clone this repository and then run the following:
 ```
 cd MSAP1gen
 python -m venv .venv